Raku-Steering-Council/Papers/papers/code_of_conduct.md

 * Any public or private harassment.
-* Refusing to agree to follow the existing CoC (arguing that the CoC should be changed is fine when done in an appropriate venue; refusing to follow the exiting CoC is not).
+* Refusing to agree to follow the existing CoC (arguing that the CoC should be changed is fine when done in an appropriate venue; refusing to follow the existing CoC is not).
 * Falsely reporting a CoC violation in bad faith.

 Non Defenses